Shopify & E-commerce

 • Powerful but resource-intensive

-• Requires specialized hosting
+• Requires specialised hosting

-• Excellent for large catalogs
+• Excellent for large catalogues

 • Setup and tuning crucial for good speed